 Elements of The Mazeway Project have gained traction in other institutions and among teachers and scholars as well.
 Parts of the Life Mapping and MetaVisioning courses have been modified to fit the philosophy course, Global Wisdom, taught by Jason Kunen at St. Andrew’s School, an independent boarding high school in Delaware.
 In the summer of 2019, Jason Kunen and I were invited to present an overview of The Mazeway Project at Temple University for the Study of U.S. Institutes for Scholars, a program sponsored by the U.S. State Department that invited professors from 18 foreign countries to discuss the subject of Religious Pluralism in the United States.

-I am pleased to report that the feedback from students, who have experienced the courses, has been very positive.
+I am pleased to report that the feedback from students, who have experienced one, two, or three of the courses, has been very positive.
 Here are some examples of what they wrote:

 - Thank you both for making this the best class I’ve had at Drexel.
 Never have I had such personal connections and open discussion with everyone in the room.

 - Life Mapping made me think about myself and my future in a way that I have never done before.
 It allowed me to focus on myself, and think about what I really want to achieve during my life.
 It helped me define my true hopes, dreams, and ideals.